-The general-purpose stock assessment programme, CASAL (Bull et al 2012), was used to perform the stock assessment modelling.
-As with previous assessments, the model used in the 2021-22 assessment was a total catch-history age-based model.
-The model partitioned the population into two sexes, 18 age groups (1 to 17 and a plus group, 18+), two stocks [eastern (E) and western (W)], and four areas (Chatham Rise (CR), West Coast South Island (WC), Sub-Antarctic (SA), and Cook Strait (CS)).
+The general-purpose stock assessment programme, Casal2 (Doonan et al 2016), was used to perform the stock assessment modelling.
+As with previous assessments, the model used in the 2023-24 assessment was a total catch-history age-based model.
+The model partitioned the population into two sexes, 18 age groups (1 to 17 and a plus group, 18+), two stocks (eastern (E) and western (W)), and four areas (Chatham Rise (CR), west coast South Island (WC), Sub-Antarctic (SA), and Cook Strait (CS)).
 It is assumed that the adult fish of the two stocks do not mix: those from the western stock spawn off the west coast South Island and spend the rest of the year in the Sub-Antarctic; the eastern fish move between their spawning ground, Cook Strait, and their home ground, the Chatham Rise.
-Juvenile fish from both stocks live on Chatham Rise, but natal fidelity is assumed (i.e., all fish spawn in the area in which they were spawned).
+Juvenile fish from both stocks live on Chatham Rise, but natal fidelity is assumed in the base model (i.e., all fish spawn in the area in which they were spawned).
 There is little direct evidence of natal fidelity for hoki, though its life history characteristics would indicate that 100% natal fidelity is unlikely (Horn 2011).

-The model is not partitioned into mature and immature fish.
+The base model is partitioned into mature and immature fish.
 The proportion mature was defined using an assumed logistic ogive, set to be the same for both stocks, with a{50} and a{to95} parameters of (3, 3) for male and (4, 4) for female.
 The main reason maturity was assumed rather than estimated is because the observations of mature fish-at-age are different in different sub-fisheries of the spawning fishery, with no overall proportion mature-at-age calculated.
 There are three autumn observations in the Sub-Antarctic of proportions of females that will spawn that year, but these were not fitted because the proportions mature in the base model were not estimated.